cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 }
 ```

-And use it:
+Now use it:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L65]
 const createdGameId: string = getCreatedGameId(createResponse, 0)
 ```

-### Play on the game
+### Playing a move

-Before you have Bob play, it would be a good idea to see if his move is possible.
-This query does not need any signer, so to prove the point you use the read-only client:
+Before Bob plays it would be good to know if his move is possible.
+This query does not need any signer, so use the read-only client:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L68-L74]
 const canPlay: QueryCanPlayMoveResponse = await client.checkersQueryClient.checkers.canPlayMove(